Fariba-Kamani/lets-padel/README.md

 I used this article available at google fonts in order to understand the critera for choosing a proper font type, [A checklist for choosing type](https://fonts.google.com/knowledge/choosing_type/a_checklist_for_choosing_type).

-All the imagery that have been used and where I have taken them from are mentioned under [Imagery](#imagery).
+All the imagery that have been used and the links I have taken them from are provided in [Imagery](#imagery) section.

 ### Acknowledgments

 I would like to acknowledge

-* My Code Institute mentor Jubril Akulade for reviewing my project and inspiring me to improve my website.
+* My Code Institute mentor, Jubril Akolade, for reviewing my project and inspiring me to improve my website.
-* The Code Institute tutor team for being available and guiding me whenever I was too stuck troubleshooting the issues during the developement of my project.
+* The Code Institute tutor team, who were available and guided me whenever I was stuck troubleshooting issues during the development of my project.
-* My partner and my friends for taking the time and testing my website on their devices and giving me constructive feedback.
+* My partner and friends, who took the time to test my website on their devices and provided constructive feedback.